Gold mining: South African gold rush

-As of 2020, the world's largest gold producer was China with 368.3 tonnes of gold mined in that year.
-The second-largest producer of gold was Russia where 331.1 tonnes was mined in the same year, followed by Australia with 327.8 tonnes.
+Klondike Gold Rush

+Also known as the Yukon Gold Rush, this brought prospectors from around the world to the Klondike region of the Yukon territory in Canada.
+The Klondike Gold Rush began in 1896, when gold was discovered in Bonanza Creek, a tributary of the Klondike River by George Carmack and his Indigenous companions, Skookum Jim Mason and Tagish Charlie.
+As prospectors arrived in Klondike, makeshift towns and settlements sprang up along the rivers, including Dawson City, which became the largest town in Yukon at the height of the gold rush.
+Prospectors employed various mining techniques to extract gold from the Klondike's streams and riverbeds, including placer mining, dredging, and hydraulic mining.

+The Carlin Trend

+The Carlin Trend of Nevada, U.S., was discovered in 1961.

 Statistics

+World gold production was 3,612 tonnes in 2022.
+As of 2024 the world's largest gold producer was China with 380 tonnes of gold mined in that year.
+The second-largest producer of gold was Russia where 310 tonnes was mined in the same year, followed by Australia with 290 tonnes.
+In 2023, the annual gold demand of 4,448 tonnes was 5% below that of 2022.
+The total gold demand in 2023 was the highest at 4,899 tonnes.

-Despite its decreasing content in ores, gold production is increasing.
+Despite its decreasing concentration in ores, gold production is increasing.
 This increase can be achieved through ever larger-scale industrial installations as well as innovations, especially in hydrometallurgy.

 Methods

 Hard rock mining

-Hard rock gold mining extracts gold encased in rock, rather than fragments in loose sediment, and produces most of the world's gold.
+Hard rock mining extracts gold encased in rock, rather than fragments in loose sediment, and produces most of the world's gold.
 Sometimes open-pit mining is used, such as at the Fort Knox Mine in central Alaska.
 Barrick Gold Corporation has one of the largest open-pit gold mines in North America located on its Goldstrike mine property in north eastern Nevada.
 Other gold mines use underground mining, where the ore is extracted through tunnels or shafts.
-South Africa has the world's deepest hard rock gold mine up to 3900 m underground.
+South Africa has the world's deepest hard rock gold mine, up to 3900 m underground.
 At such depths, the heat is unbearable for humans, and air conditioning is required for the safety of the workers.
 The first such mine to receive air conditioning was Robinson Deep, at that time the deepest mine in the world for any mineral.

 By-product gold mining

 Gold is also produced by mining in which it is not the principal product.
 Large copper mines, such as the Bingham Canyon mine in Utah, often recover considerable amounts of gold and other metals along with copper.
-Some sand and gravel pits, such as those around Denver, Colorado, may recover small amounts of gold in their wash operations.
+Sand and gravel pits, like those in Denver (Colorado), may recover small amounts of gold in their wash operations.
 The largest producing gold mine in the world, the Grasberg mine in Papua, Indonesia, is primarily a copper mine.

-A modest amount of precious metal is a by-product of sodium production.